Telematics Guides | Mileage Allowance for Self-Employed

 • Easy access to data.
 With a telematics solution, you can easily access your journey data.
 You won’t have to log every business trip you’re taking.
 You’ll be able to see and pull the data at your convenience.

 There’s a variety of telematics solutions on the market, from simple self-install devices to advanced solutions that allow the tracking of huge fleets.
-For a better understanding on how telematics can be of help, check out our telematics guide for businesses.
+For a better understanding on telematics, check out our telematics guide for businesses.

-• As the name suggests, you can install them yourself.
-And that’s quite easy to do, so there’s no downtime waiting for a professional to get the job done.
+• You can install them yourself so there’s no downtime waiting for a professional to get the job done.

 • You have access to simple software, where you can easily access all the relevant information.

-• They are low cost, the subscriptions starting at £7.20 per month with an initial cost of £36.
-And you get further discounts if you choose longer subscriptions.
+• They are low cost and you get further discounts if you choose longer subscriptions.

 • They include an extensive range of features such as: live location, journey history, location alerts, driver app, and speeding reports.